cpliakas/composer-manager-docs/README.md

 If you do not wish to use Drush, you must manually use Composer's command line tool to install and update dependencies whenever modules are enabled or disabled.
-The following workflow is required to maintain the required
+The following steps illustrate the workflow to maintain the dependencies required by contributed module:
-dependencies:

 * Visit `admin/modules` and enable / disable the modules that have dependencies
 * Change into the directory that the composer.json file was generated in as